ercite/ercite.github.io/index.md

 ## Projects

-ERCITE is comprised of three key projects
+ERCITE is comprised of three projects:

 1. [ChemPop Project: Does the discharge of chemicals to the environment harm wildlife populations](/ChemPop.md)